hadiasghari/pyasn/README.md

     sudo apt-get install python-pip python-dev build-essential

-Building the C module on Windows requires Microsoft Visual Studio.
-In general, it's easiest to build modules using the same Visual Studio version that was used to build the installed Python binaries (e.g., VS2010 for Python 3.4).
-Other versions of Visual Studio, as well as MinGW on Cygwin or Anaconda can work with some modifications.
+Building the C module on Windows, using either pip or from source, requires Microsoft Visual C++ to be installed. pyasn has been tested using Visual C++ Express 2010, available freely from Microsoft's website, on both the official Python 3.4 release and Miniconda3.
+Other versions of Python, Visual Studio, and Cygwin could also work with minor modifications.

 Usage
 =====